 Philip Mackenzie Ross then made further revisions after World War II to form

 Castletown is full of natural hazards – wild rough, rocky beaches, gorse and, of course, the wind.
 The course is laid out high above sea level and, with no sand dunes, there is no protection from the elements.
 The upside to this are the unrivalled, panoramic views of the Irish Sea.
 It’s hard to imagine that any other course could possess more coastal frontage than Castletown.

-There are many great golf holes at Castletown, but one of the best, and most memorable, is the par four 17th.
+There are many great golf holes, but one of the best, and most memorable, is the par four 17th.
 The tee-shot must carry across a deep rocky gorge.
 Try not to let the sea – crashing into the rocks below – disturb your concentration.

 Some people draw a parallel between Castletown and Turnberry.
 Mackenzie Ross is certainly a common denominator, as is the dramatic rocky coastline.
-Turnberry is perhaps a sterner test, but we think Castletown is more thrilling, dramatic and much better value for money.
+Turnberry is perhaps a sterner test, but Castletown is thrilling, dramatic and genuine value for money.